If you click on a link and make a purchase we may receive a small commission. Read our editorial policy.

 Tobey, Andrew, or Tom?
 Peter Parker or Miles Morales?
 Which Spidey movie is the best Spidey movie?

-Before we get into things, some ground rules: we’re including all Spider-Man movies that were intended for theatrical release, which means the re-edited 1970s TV episodes starring Nicholas Hammond don’t count, but the animated Spider-Verse movies do.
+In case you want to know how I ended up with that particular order, keep reading.
+But before we get into things, some ground rules: we’re including all Spider-Man movies that were intended for theatrical release, which means the re-edited 1970s TV episodes starring Nicholas Hammond don’t count, but the animated Spider-Verse movies do.
 Also, this is a subjective ranking, which I want to underscore right here because, well, I’m sure some people are going to be very unconvinced by the ranking.
 Thankfully, comments exist for a reason; tell me what your rankings are down below.

 With those two things out of the way, it’s time to bite the web-shooter and leap into things — preferably off a tall building in Manhattan, just like Spidey would want us to.

-Spider-Man: Ranked Worst to Best
+Spider-Man: Ranked Worst to Best (Long Version)

 10. The Amazing Spider-Man 2 (2014)